gauravmeena0708/logsec/pages/COL761 Data Mining.md

 		- Conditional FP Tree
 		- ((6780f9b6-12e4-472e-a73c-a449665e901d))
 		- Header file helps in going to the leaves that contain E
-		- In above B is deleted as B does not satisfy freq criteria
+		- In above B is deleted as B does not satisfy freq criteria (total sum of frequency is less than 2)
 		- Freq AE:2, CE:2, DE:2
 			- Use recursion to build conditional FP tree on D
 				- ((6780fc9c-6a64-42ec-9fce-46184acf5c7e))
 				- size 3-> ADE: 2
 					- Further try recursion but it ends hence returns null
 			- Use recursion to build conditional FP tree on C
-			-
+			- FP on A
 		-
 	- #Homework Proove that sorting using freq will help in shorter tree
 	- #Homework Code FP tree and conditional FP via code